-The accounting standards, amendments and revisions which have been published and are mandatory for compliance for the Company's accounting year beginning on or after 1 January 2022 are listed below.
-The Company has opted not to early adopt these pronouncements.
+The accounting standards, amendments and revisions which have been published and are mandatory for compliance for the Fund's accounting year beginning on or after 1 January 2023 are listed below.

+The Fund has opted not to early adopt these pronouncements and do not expect these to have significant impact on the financial statements.